rhatdan/docker-rbac/README.md

 ## Prerequisite: Authentication
 This document will focus specifically on the Authorization side of access control.
-Authentication for Docker is already being discussed in docker/docker#13697 with a focus on providing Kerberos authentication GSSAPI.
+Authentication for Docker is already being discussed in docker/docker#13697 with a focus on providing Kerberos authentication via GSSAPI.
 This document assumes that some authentication solution is in place already, and can be leveraged to identify the user performing specific operations on the Docker daemon.

 ## Authorization: General Case
 There is presently an issue for discussing authorization in the Docker daemon,